Here are our most frequently asked questions from our customers.

 No, all of our tents are made to order.

-Please contact us.
-We have many locations where our tents can be viewed depending on where you are.
+We have a showroom in Pine Mountain, Georgia, where you can feel and experience the tents.
+Please contact us to coordinate a visit.
+We also have many locations where our tents can be viewed depending on where you are.

 It is an option, but we recommend alternative flooring such as wood, tiles etc. A PVC groundsheet tends to cheapen the tents and has a lot of wear and tear.
 They are also difficult to replace.